The Path of Life

 So when Martha heard that Jesus was coming, she went out to meet Him; but Mary stayed at home.
 Martha said to Jesus, ‘Lord if You had been here, my brother would not have died.
 But even now I know that God will give You whatever You ask of Him.’

-‘Your brother will rise again,’ Jesus told her.Martha replied, ‘I know that he will rise again in the resurrection on the last day.’
+‘Your brother will rise again,’ Jesus told her.
+Martha replied, ‘I know that he will rise again in the resurrection on the last day.’
 Jesus said to her, ‘I am the resurrection and the life.
 Whoever believes in Me will live, even though he dies.
 And everyone who lives and believes in Me will never die.
 Do you believe this?’”
 John 11:17-26 BSB

 Jesus could have been there immediately, but He always did what the Father showed Him to do.
 He risked the pain he caused His dear friends Martha and Mary by delaying until all earthly help had more than vanished.
-We who know the Lord can do anything at any time struggle most when He does not.
+We, who know the Lord can do anything at any time, struggle most when He does not.
 We cannot explain away His failure to act by saying something prevented Him.
 How could God be unable to do anything that is according to His will?

 Despite Jesus’ delay, Martha still had faith that her Lord Jesus could ask the Father and He would grant whatever was asked.
-She knew Jesus could raise Lazarus up, though it may seem too much to hope for after four days of the decay of death.
+She knew Jesus could raise Lazarus, though it may seem too much to hope for after four days of the decay of death.
 That is true faith!
 She already believed in the resurrection, though she did not see the Resurrection before her.
 Jesus did what no human could ever do.
-For the glory of God the Father, Lasarus was resurrected to life longer with his loving family.
+For the glory of God the Father, Lazarus was resurrected to life longer with his loving family.

 We do not yet live in eternity in spirit, soul, and body, so we cannot help being limited in our understanding of matters of life and death.
 Such is one of the many challenges we have in understanding God’s spiritual ways from our limited earthly perspective.
 We humans prioritize events on earth when we remain stuck in this spiritual dimension.
 We question and doubt, failing to see how the Lord will make something good out of what has come to pass.